zhutmost/lsq-net/README.md

 All the configurable hyper-parameters can be found in the YAML configuration file.

-### Initial Values of the Quantization Step Size

-The authors use 2<|v|>/sqrt(Qp) as initial values of the step sizes in both weight and activation quantization layers, where Qp is the upper bound of the quantization space, and v is the initial weight values or the first batch of activations.

-In my implementation, the step sizes in weight quantization layers are initialized as `Tensor(v.abs().mean()/Qp)`.
-In activation quantization layers, the step sizes are initialized as `Tensor(1.0)`.

 ### Supported Models

 Currently, only ResNet-18/34/50/101/152 is supported, because I do not have enough GPUs to evaluate my code on other networks.
 Nevertheless, it is easy to add another new architecture beside ResNet.

 All you need is to extend the `Quantize` class in `quan/lsq.py`.
 With it, you can easily insert activation/weight quantization layers before matrix multiplication in your networks.
 Please refer to the implementation of the `QuanConv2d` class.

-[Switchable Normalization](https://github.com/switchablenorms/Switchable-Normalization) is also integrated, but I never use it in quantization.
-It could, theoretically, increase the final accuracy.

 ## Contributing Guide